tenochgo/imssb-class/UrielAlv08.md

-# Uriel Alvarado - GitHub for Developers
+# Uriel Alvarado - Ejercicio de conflicto

 Hello, my name is Uriel Alvarado, and I am a student at IMSSB.
 I am currently learning about GitHub and its functionalities.